jzerbe/jzerbe.github.com/_posts/2015-04-23-snow-canyon-state-park.md

 One thing worth noting on the drive is the change in topography from the flats of Nevada to the Utah highlands.
-Once through Littlefield (AZ), you are greeted with a wall of foothills the seem to have no entrance, until inside the [Virgin Gorge](https://www.dropbox.com/sc/8zxn6u2qa2ueza4/AAAJF8ErFwQ1f3jAm7dPmxuaa).
+Once through Littlefield (AZ), you are greeted with a wall of foothills that seem to have no entrance, until inside the [Virgin Gorge](https://www.dropbox.com/sc/8zxn6u2qa2ueza4/AAAJF8ErFwQ1f3jAm7dPmxuaa).

 We took the [scenic route](https://goo.gl/maps/P37UJ)